HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### Direction

 When text is presented in horizontal lines, most writing systems display characters from left to right.
 Urdu, Arabic and Hebrew display characters from right to left, except for numbers, which are written from left to right; they are bidirectional.
-Some characters  — such as brackets, quote marks, punctuation — could be used in either a left to right or a right to left context and are said to be directionally neutral.
-Things get more complex when text strings of different languages are nested in one another - English text containing a short quote in Hebrew which contains some English words, for example.
+Some characters—such as brackets, quote marks, punctuation—could be used in either a left to right or a right to left context and are said to be directionally neutral.
+Things get more complex when text strings of different languages are nested in one another—English text containing a short quote in Hebrew which contains some English words, for example.
 The Unicode bidirectional algorithm defines how to lay out paragraphs of mixed-direction text, but it needs to know the base direction of the paragraph.

 To support bidirectionality, explicit support for indicating direction is available in both HTML via ([the `dir` attribute](https://html.spec.whatwg.org/multipage/dom.html#the-dir-attribute) and the [`<bdo>` element](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-bdo-element)), and CSS (the [direction](https://www.w3.org/TR/css-writing-modes-3/#direction) and [`unicode-bidi`](https://www.w3.org/TR/css-writing-modes-3/#unicode-bidi) properties.
 We looked at usage of both HTML and CSS methods.
 Only 12.14% of pages on mobile (and a similar 10.76% on desktop) set the `dir` attribute on the `<html>` element.
 Which is fine: most writing systems in the world are `ltr`, and the default `dir` value is `ltr`.
 Of the pages which *did* set `dir` on `<html>`, 91% set it to `ltr` while 8.5% set it to `rtl` and 0.32% to `auto` (the explicit direction is unknown value, mainly useful for templates which will be filled with unknown content).
 An even smaller number, 2.63%, set `dir` on `<body>`.
 Which is good, because setting it on `<html>` also covers you for content in the `<head>`, like `<title>`.

 Why set direction using HTML attributes rather than CSS styling?
 One reason is separation of concerns: direction has to do with content which is the purview of HTML.
 It is also the [recommended practice](https://www.w3.org/International/tutorials/bidi-xhtml/index.en): *"Avoid using CSS or Unicode control codes for managing direction where you can use markup"*.
-After all, the stylesheet might not load, and the text still needs to be readable.
+After all, the style sheet might not load, and the text still needs to be readable.

 ### Logical vs physical properties

 Many of the first properties we are taught when we learn CSS, things like `width`, `height`, `margin-left`, `padding-bottom`, `right` and so on are grounded on a specific physical direction.
 However, when content needs to be presented in multiple languages with different directionality characteristics, these physical directions are often language dependent, e.g. `margin-left` often needs to become `margin-right` in a right-to-left language such as Arabic.
 Directionality is a 2D characteristic.
 For example, `height` may need to become `width` when we are presenting content in vertical writing (such as traditional Chinese).

-In the past, the only solution to these problems was a separate stylesheet with overrides for different writing systems.
+In the past, the only solution to these problems was a separate style sheet with overrides for different writing systems.
 However, more recently CSS has acquired [*logical* properties and values](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties) that work just like their *physical* counterparts but are sensitive to the directionality of their context .
 For example, instead of `width` we could write `inline-size`, and instead of `left` we could use the [`inset-inline`](https://developer.mozilla.org/en-US/docs/Web/CSS/inset-inline) property.
 In addition to logical *properties*, there are also logical *keywords*, such as `float: inline-start` instead of `float: left`.

-While these properties are fairly [well supported](https://caniuse.com/css-logical-props) (with some exceptions), they are not used very much outside of user agent stylesheets.
+While these properties are fairly [well supported](https://caniuse.com/css-logical-props) (with some exceptions), they are not used very much outside of user agent style sheets.
 None of the logical properties were used on more than 0.6% of pages.
 Most usage was to specify margins and paddings.
 Logical keywords for `text-align` were used on 2.25% of pages, but apart from that, none of the other keywords were even encountered at all.
 This is by large driven by browser support: `text-align: start` and `end` have [fairly good browser support](https://caniuse.com/mdn-css_properties_text-align_flow_relative_values_start_and_end) whereas logical keywords for `clear` and `float` are only supported in Firefox.

 ## Browser support